pastelnetwork/pastels_new_mining_system_explainer/README.md

 (note that the password part above is just to decrypt the PastelID container file on the local machine; simply knowing that password would not give anyone else access to the PastelID’s private key unless they also had this container file).

-The output of this command for me, since I do have the secrete container file, is as follows:
+The output of this command for me, since I do have the secret container file on my machine, is as follows:

     {